 Setting up the cameras

 Let’s start the execution of our plan by setting up the cameras.
 This means that we have one last bit of setup to do and that is to import Cinemachine.
-Go to the asset store and search Cinemachine.
+Go to Window -> Package Manager and set the package view to ‘all.’
+Scroll down to find the Cinemachine package.
+Download and import it.

 Unity has now done a couple things.
 The first noticeable thing is that it has created something called a “Virtual Camera”.
 The second thing Unity has done created a “Cinemachine Brain” component on the “Main Camera”.